qgis/QGIS-Documentation/source/docs/training_manual/databases/db_manager.rst

 Database tables can often become quite large and tables which are being modified frequently can end up leaving around remnants of records that are no longer needed by PostgreSQL.
-The *VACUUM* command takes care of doing a kind of garbage collection to compact and optionall analyze your tables for better performance.
+The *VACUUM* command takes care of doing a kind of garbage collection to compact and optional analyze your tables for better performance.

 Lets take a look at how we can perform a *VACUUM ANALYZE* command from within